Know Your Real State of Charge: 3 Battery Monitors (2026)

 Victron SmartShunt IP65 500A Battery Monitor (IP65-rated enclosure suitable for wet bilge installs, 500A / 50mV shunt, 6.5 to 70 VDC range, 99.6 percent coulomb-counting accuracy, VE.Direct port for Cerbo GX integration, phone-only readout via VictronConnect Bluetooth, no display head, 300A / 1000A / 2000A variants also available, 5-year warranty, ASIN B0BF636VBX)

-The right pick when Cerbo GX is already in the stack or the antenna can actually reach the helm.
+The right pick when Cerbo GX is in the stack or the antenna reaches.

-Who it's for: the cruiser with an existing or planned Cerbo GX plus Touch 50/70 display ecosystem (~$650 architecture) where the BMV's panel display would be redundant, OR a fiberglass interior install where the Bluetooth antenna can reach to a phone at the nav station without metal-cored bulkheads in the way, OR a buyer specifically prioritizing the smaller form factor, lower price (~$30 below the BMV-712 on Amazon), and cleaner install with no RJ12 cable run and no panel display cutout.
-Victron community experts explicitly recommend the SmartShunt over the BMV-712 when a Cerbo GX is already in the stack, because the BMV head becomes redundant once a Touch display is mounted at the helm.
+Who it's for: the cruiser with an existing or planned Cerbo GX plus Touch 50/70 display (~$650 architecture) where the BMV's panel display would be redundant, OR a fiberglass interior install where the Bluetooth antenna can reach a phone at the nav station without metal-cored bulkheads in the way, OR a buyer prioritizing the smaller form factor, the lower price (~$30 below the BMV-712), and a cleaner install with no RJ12 cable and no panel cutout.
+Victron experts recommend the SmartShunt once a Cerbo GX is in the stack.

 - + IP65 enclosure rating is the genuine marine differentiator over the standard IP21 SmartShunt; the IP65 variant is what we recommend for any install that sees condensation, occasional spray, or proximity to a bilge water level, which covers most marine electrical compartments below deck